jjfcode/Horiseon_Challenge1/README.md

 ## Credits

-I used https://www.w3schools.com/ to check some elements
+I used https://www.w3schools.com/ to check some elements and https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide for help on my README.

 ## License